MarkAdell/my_articles/intro_to_human_nutrition/README.md

 - **Ingredients:** This list can tell you a lot about the quality of the food.
 Ingredients are listed in order of quantity, from highest to lowest.
 Foods with whole foods (unprocessed or unrefined) listed as the first few ingredients are generally healthier.
 Be cautious of long lists with unfamiliar or artificial ingredients.

 [Here](https://www.nutritionix.com/food/banana) are the nutrition facts of a banana, try to read and understand them.

+## Conclusion

+Human nutrition is a very dense field.
+This article merely scratches the surface of all the topics we have covered, but I believe it provides a solid starting point for you to build upon.